 Arrogant as it may seem to go against the “gurus” I have to say that when I started to run on fats instead of carbs, not only did my systemic inflammation plummet and my ailments reversed but my emotions got smoother and my meditations were deeper and clearer than ever – probably because I wasn’t fighting the sugar rush.
 I found good clean meat in moderation to be no obstacle at all.
 We can also look at the amount of Indian saints who have died of various nasty diseases including cancer.
 Some of these guys lived in pollution and EMF free areas of countryside or in the mountains and were, we presume, free of any emotional or stress-related ailments, so surely that points to their diets?
 The Hindu tradition is where a lot of this comes from, as it does enjoy its rice and pulse based diets, and I feel that’s where the problem lies.
 Also, to suggest that higher states of consciousness are not possible while eating meat completely dismisses many cultures who have eaten meat and fish regularly and have a long tradition of enlightened masters – the Japanese, the Tibetans, the Australian Aborigines and many more.

 There really is nothing wrong with humanely killed grass fed meat and wild fish.
 Cutting them out of the diet completely can lead to all manner of deficiencies that don’t show up until much later, so we fail to see long-term vegetarianism as the cause when such problems do arise.
 Perhaps the worst thing about cutting meat and animal fats from the diet is not so much their absence, but the fact that they are usually replaced by tons of empty carbohydrates and sugars, and that’s where the real problems start.
 So does this mean you should eat as much meat as you can gorge on without bursting?
-No. Actually, if you never ate another steak or tuna salad you’d be fine, but if you had three servings of shellfish or small oily fish per week, one serving of liver per week and a couple of egg yolks a day (no, there was never anything wrong with them either) along with the obvious good fats, leafy greens and non-starchy vegetables of as many colours as you can find, you will be far better off than you would be without them.
+No. Actually, if you never ate another steak or tuna salad you’d be fine, but if you had three servings of shellfish or small oily fish per week, one serving of liver per week and a couple of egg yolks a day (no, there was never anything wrong with them either) along with the obvious good fats, you will be far better off than you would be without them.

 I agree with Dr Loren Cordain, a professor in the Department of Health and Exercise Science at Colorado State University and pioneer of the paleo movement – if you choose not to eat meat for religious, spiritual, cultural or moral reasons, then go ahead; it’s your choice, but if you’re doing it for health reasons, then perhaps you should reconsider.